-Recently, I had the pleasure of sitting down with an actual ophthalmologist to chat about what the heck it is that they do on a daily basis.
+Recently, I had the pleasure of sitting down with an actual ophthalmologist to chat about what the heck it is that they do on a daily basis in relation to eye care.
 Now, I know we covered some of this on the blog before, but I think it’s really important to gain a better understanding of how important their role is within the medical community.
 That’s why I decided to hang out with one of the best in the industry for a little Q & A.

 Dr. Andrew Budning is an ophthalmologist who divides his time between his private clinic and Trillium Health Partners in Mississauga, specializing in pediatric ophthalmology and pediatric and adult strabismus.
 The remainder of his time is spent at The Hospital for Sick Children (SickKids) where he focuses on the treatment of retinoblastoma and Coats’ disease.
 In addition, Dr. Budning teaches at the University of Toronto and plays an active role in patient advocacy.